andreasfrom/dotfiles/README.md

 Files
 -----

-# Vim
+### Vim

 I use SuperTab, Syntastic, EasyMotion, CtrlP, Powerline, NERD{Tree,Commenter}
 and other great plugins.
-They are kept as plain directories in my bundle folder (hurray for Tim Pope's Pathogen!) and not git submodules as I am a git newbie.
+They are kept as plain directories in my bundle folder (hurray for Tim Pope's [Pathogen](http://www.github.com/tpope/vim-pathogen)!) and not git submodules as I am a git newbie.
 This makes it easier for me.
+My colorscheme is currently Wombat for gVim and Wombat256mod for the command line.

 ### Zsh